Wednesday, August 1, 2007

-Casablanca; Romantic drama, USA, 1942; D: Michael Curtiz, S: Humphrey Bogart, Ingrid Bergman, Paul Henreid, Claude Reins, Conrad Veidt, Sydney Greenstreet, Peter Lorre
+Casablanca; romantic drama, USA, 1942; D: Michael Curtiz, S: Humphrey Bogart, Ingrid Bergman, Paul Henreid, Claude Rains, Conrad Veidt, Sydney Greenstreet, Peter Lorre

 During the World War II, people fighting the Nazis and Vichy French want to flee to the US, and the best way to do so is to fly from the Casablanca airport in Northern Africa.
 Rick is a cynical American and owner of the popular "Rick's Cafe" club in that town, indifferent to both sides.
 But his life changes as his ex-girlfriend who broke his heart, Ilsa, arrives to his bar demanding letter of transit in his possession in order for her husband Victor to escape to US.
 Rick is in a quandary, but in the end gives Ilsa the papers and allows her and Victor to fly out of the country with the help of Captain Renault.